Our family has adopted an approach to modern life that builds adventure into life’s trajectory. We call it the Adventure Possible Life.

 In a traditional life, an average person spends the first twenty five years of their life learning through school or trade.
 The person then spends forty years working with the goal of saving enough money to retire at sixty five.
-At which time, they hope to enjoy some fifteen years of retirement before venturing into the everlasting unknown.
+At which time, they hope to enjoy some fifteen years of healthy retirement while living off a nest egg and before passing.

 We modify life’s traditional arc.

-The Adventure Possible Life borrows five years from retirement, dispersing those years in one year blocks every seven years throughout the typical working years.
+The Adventure Possible life borrows five years from retirement, dispersing those years in one year blocks about every five to seven years throughout the typical working years.

-As a result, we create five, distinct opportunities for adventure.
+As a result, we create five or so distinct opportunities for adventure.

-We work hard for seven years, advancing career, making money, and saving money.
+We work hard for about five to seven years, advancing careers, making money, saving money, and investing.

-For seven years, we thrive, driving professional success while dreaming and planning the next adventure.
+For those working years, we thrive, driving professional success while dreaming and planning the next adventure.

 The adventure can be whatever desired.
 It’s personal.
 Backpacking.
 Cycling.
 Paddling.
-A sabbatical in a foreign country.
-Teaching entrepreneurship in a developing economy.
+Expat living in a foreign country.
 RV’ing America.
-It doesn’t have to be dangerous, unconquered, far away, or even last a full year, as long as we get into the adventure mentality by pushing ourselves into new experiences.
+It doesn’t have to be dangerous, unconquered, far away, or even last a full year, as long as we get into the adventure mentality by pushing ourselves into new experiences, disconnecting from the rat race, and forcing change in our lives.

-At AdventurePossible.com, we focus on the experiences and practicalities of living the Adventure Possible Life.
+At AdventurePossible.com, we share our family’s story along with lots of lessons learned about the experiences and practicalities of living the Adventure Possible life.
 Planning adventure.
-Making Money.
-Saving Money.
+Making money.
+Saving money.
+Investing in assets.
 Exiting and entering the workforce.
-We focus on these practical topics so that you can apply them to the Adventure Possible model.
+We focus on these practical topics so that we can learn how to better manage and design this life, and so that you can apply them in your own design.

 The Adventure Possible concept emerged out of our own necessity to balance ambitions for having successful professional careers, building wealth, having a happy and healthy family, and embarking on epic adventures.